 Outcomes are measured for each child receiving special education by comparing his/her development from entrance to exit of the preschool program.
 The NC Social Emotional Foundations for Early Learning (SEFEL) project, designed to help improve child outcomes and increase opportunities in least restrictive environments, promotes healthy social-emotional development for ALL children birth through five years of age.
 The North Carolina Foundations for Early Learning and Development, a common set of Goals and Developmental Indicators for children beginning at birth, is a shared vision for what children should learn before they enter kindergarten.

 The North Carolina Preschool Inclusion Initiative is a cross-agency collaborative planning process that helps communities increase inclusive opportunities for young children with special needs, ages three through five years.
-Programs commit to a multi-year process to achieve program wide implementation.
 Providing specialized instruction through embedded intervention is a key professional development feature of this initiative.